The Two RV Gypsies: Full-Time RVers

 This is not a linear site, so there are choices for continued navigation below:

 return to a previous page To see more monuments and their descriptions, plus some history of Gettysburg National Military Park and the Battle of Gettysburg, check out the two RV Gypsies visit here in 2014.
-But be sure to return here later.
+But be sure to return here later, via the link towards the bottom of that page.

 go to the next adventure of the two RV Gypsies July 8, 2017 - The two RV Gypsies took their great-grandson, Anthony, to Pompano Beach to enjoy time in the ocean.